dilner1/Connect-4/README.md

 Following the tutorial the following code was added to log mouse clicks to the console.
 After realising it doesn't actually benefit the game in any way I removed it completely without consequence.
 ![Event listener removed](assets/Images/event_listener_removed.png)

-When coding the reset button I used a querySelector however forgot to put the '.' before class name so I kept returning the error app.js:153 Uncaught TypeError: Cannot read property 'addEventListener' of null
-    at HTMLDocument.<anonymous>

 ## Automatic Nameing

 To proof the site from breaking if there is an issue with the session storage there is a function that checks on each click if there are still values. if not the names are set to 'Player 1' or 'Player 2', this is just to prevent the names from showing as null.